Information for students – COVID-19

 In order to prevent the spread of coronavirus COVID-19 in the Czech Republic, the Czech Ministry of Foreign Affairs recommends travelling abroad only in urgent and necessary cases.
 It is possible to travel abroad only if it is possible both on the part of the Czech Republic and on the part of the host country where the mobility takes place.

-University of West Bohemia accepts incoming students and starts summer semester 2020-21 on the 15th February 2021 as planned.
-The classes will be most probably held online.
+University of West Bohemia accepts incoming students.
 The university follows the instructions from the Czech government.
 Current rules are described at the website of the Ministry of Health, where the list of red/orange/green countries is also published and regularly updated.

 Exchange students are informed regularly by the exchange coordinator from the International Office.